-Table 6-25 lists PJM pre-emergency and emergency load management events declared in PJM in 2015 and the affected zones.
+Table 6-24 lists PJM pre-emergency and emergency load management events declared in PJM in 2015 and the affected zones.
 Subzonal dispatch was mandatory for the 2014/2015 Delivery Year but only if the subzone is defined no later than the day before.
-The Erie subzone was not defined the day before the PJM event and therefore it could not be dispatched.
-The Erie subzone was defined on April 21, 2015, which made it eligible for the April 22, 2015, call.
+When events occur for partial hours, during times outside of the mandatory compliance window or for a subzone that was not defined one business day before dispatch, the events are not measured for compliance.
+Demand resources can be dispatched during any hour of any day, but compliance for an event outside of the mandatory compliance window is not measured.
+The category of Minutes not Measured for Compliance is the amount of time during which compliance is not measured for a dispatched event.
+The Erie Subzone was not defined the day before the PJM event and therefore it could not be dispatched.
+The Erie Subzone was defined on April 21, 2015, which made it eligible for the April 22, 2015, call.
 The PENELEC Zone was the only zone called for both events.
-All demand response events called in 2015 were voluntary, so no penalties are assessed for under compliance.
+All demand response events called in the first nine months of 2015 were voluntary, so no penalties are assessed for under compliance.

-Table 6-25 PJM declared load management events: 2015
+Table 6-24 PJM declared load management events: 2015